GST GST

 Understand GST on rent for residential & commercial properties in 2025.
 Learn tax rates, exemptions, ITC eligibility, & landlord compliance rules under GST law.

-Renting property in India involves key tax considerations under GST on rent, affecting both landlords and tenants.
+Renting property in India involves key tax considerations under GST for rent, affecting both landlords and tenants.
 Residential property rented for personal use is GST-exempt, but commercial properties and residential spaces leased to businesses attract an 18% GST rate.
 Landlords earning above ₹20 lakh annually must register for GST and comply with tax regulations.

 For commercial property rentals, GST is mandatory, and businesses may claim input tax credit (ITC) to reduce their tax burden.
 Special provisions exist for co-working spaces, government leases, and educational institutions, influencing GST applicability.
 Additionally, tenants leasing residential property for business purposes must pay GST under the reverse charge mechanism (RCM).